Petersoj/PvPPlugin/README.md

 /2v2 arena setTeamBlue1 <arena> -> Player 1/2 in team blue will be teleported to this spawn when the game has started /2v2 arena setFinish <arena> -> Both teams will be teleported to this position when the match has ended /2v2 setInv <team> <arena> -> Sets the inventory + armor for the team and arena.
 /2v2 enable/disable <arena> -> Enabled or disabled a arena.
-Enabled = Can play Disabled = Cannot play
+Enabled = Can play.
+Disabled = Cannot play

 Messages:
 Invited to team: